-Towards the end of the approach you finally get some little views of Hancock and can clearly see the Hancock slide coming down the southeast face.
+Towards the end of the approach you finally get some little views of Hancock and can clearly see the Arrow slide coming down the southeast face.

-After a short bushwhack through medium density trees, I reached the bottom of the slide and put on my crampons.
+After a short bushwhack through medium density trees, I reached the bottom of Arrow slide and put on my crampons.